bartlettroscoe/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 <a name="overview"/>
 # Overview

 The Trilinos project uses a long-lived branch called 'develop' to conduct basic development.
-All Trilinos developers directly pull from and push to the shared github 'develop' branch.
+All Trilinos developers directly pull from and request pulls to the shared github 'develop' branch.
 Then, the 'master' branch is updated from the 'develop' branch when it passes a specific set of builds for a specific set of packages (the set of packages and builds will evolve over time).
 This is depicted in the below figure:

 ![Trilinos Git 'develop'/'master' workflow](https://github.com/trilinos/trilinos_wiki_images/blob/master/GitDevelopMasterWorkflow.png)